artemgilmanov/DataStructures/Array/about.md

 If we run our printArray function, we'll get the following output.

 Notice how indexes 3, 4, and 5 all contain 0?
-This is because Java fills unused int Array slots with 0s.
+This is because C# fills unused int Array slots with 0s.

 Let's now add a 4th element.
 We'll add the number 10.